crodier/software-blog/_posts/2025-03-27-good-intentions.md

-viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable virtue in software, if I had to pick one; it is this 'Gilfoyle' quality of an engineer.
+viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable virtue in software, if I had to pick one.
+The 'Gilfoyle' quality of an engineer, needs to be the most valued and triumphed, but it is actively discouraged "he is not nice."

+What is not nice, not agreeing with a bad idea, or asking challenging and pointed questions?
+As a parent, friend (and lover), of course I value kindness and sensitivity.
+But not in engineering conversations - pls. check your sensitive side at the door, along with your feelings.
+I'll check mine, and let us build some cool and high value systems.

 ### HBR on scruintiy at Apple